 Typically when two people own an account or real estate who are not married, but they wish to have the asset automatically transfer to the surviving person on the death of the first person, a joint title with right of survivorship will be selected.
 If the asset is joint with right of survivorship, it will not go through probate.

 If a deed to real estate says “Fred Jones and Bill Jones,” the title will not be considered as survivorship.
 Instead, the title will be considered tenants in common.
-The deed would have to read “Fred Jones and Bill Jones, joint tenants with rights of survivorship” for the jointly owned property to avoid going through Florida probate.
+The deed would have to read “Fred Jones and Bill Jones, joint tenants with rights of survivorship” for the asset to avoid going through probate.

 Tenants in Common

 If an asset is jointly titled but is not an tenancy by the entireties title, and is not joint with right of survivorship, it will likely be viewed as a tenancy in common.
-Such jointly owned property will need to go through Florida probate upon the death of one owner.
+Such an asset will need to be probated.